spences10/scottspence.com/posts/svead-the-sveltekit-head-component.md

 }
 ```

-Then there's a load of reuseable config that can be abstracted out to
+Then there's a load of reusable config that can be abstracted out to
 fixtures/info folders and re-used.

 It's also opt-in for all the JSON-LD features, so if you don't want